franco2ke/franco2ke/README.md

 ## Hi there 👋, Thanks for checking me out! 😃

-I'm **Francis Wafula**, a software developer who believes in building technology that's easy and natural for people to use and maintain.
-I blend technical excellence with a mindful approach, to create secure, scalable and reliable applications that serve both business interests and user needs.
+I'm **Francis Wafula**, a problem solver who happens to work in code.
+My approach starts with getting a deep understanding of the business or user challenges.
+This allows me to develop software solutions that are not only effective, but also secure, intuitive, and easy to maintain.

 I'm interested in **frontend roles** and **collaboration opportunities**. 📧 Send me a message: [www.franciswafula.com/contact](www.franciswafula.com/contact).